WayneTng/fwmenu/README.md

 ## Usage

-Login admin to create article and menu
+Login admin to create positions, categories, articles, menus, menuitems

 Add this line to your layout to provide data to positions.